-Indian Scenario in Furtherance to Address the International Treaty Obligations brought the most decisive impact on India's education system.
+Indian Scenario in Furtherance to Address the International Treaty Obligations

+India had marched a significant journey towards the child education.
+As a vital part of the adoption of various international obligations into the municipal laws, India has come up with various national level policies.
+Some of the significant policies include, National Policy on Education, 1968 which brought the most decisive impact on India's education system.
 In the year 1974, India adopted its National Policy for Children.
 The text opens with the affirmation: 'The nation's children are a supremely important asset.
 Their nurture and solicitude are our responsibility.'
 This was further emphasized in the National Policy on Education, 1986.
 In the review of the policy in 1990, it was recommended to include Right to Education as a fundamental right in the constitution, on the basis of which National policy on Education 1992 was formulated.
 Being a signatory to the UN Convention on the Rights of the Child (CRC), in 1992 India had initiated the process to bring the education into the purview of fundamental rights of the children and all next generations.